 Our Operating Policy during COVID-19 Restrictions

-We are monitoring the situation daily and are guided by advice from The Australian Department of Health and State Health Authorities.
-We will continue to update you on our measures on a regular basis.
+We continue to monitor the situation daily and will continue to update you on our measures on a regular basis.

 We value our relationships and our commitment to clients will remain unchanged.
 For many clients this is a highly disruptive and uncertain time.
 Our team is here to assist you and navigate through this unprecedented situation.